Lanxxxe/Advance-Database-Notes/JOINS AND SUBQUERY.md

 	SELECT * FROM t1 ...` is the _outer query_ (or _outer statement_), and `(SELECT column1 FROM t2)` is the _subquery_.
 We say that the subquery is _nested_ within the outer query, and in fact it is possible to nest subqueries within other subqueries, to a considerable depth.
 A subquery must always appear within parentheses.

+- A subquery in the `WHERE` clause is used to filter the rows returned by the main query based on the result of the subquery.
+The result of the subquery is used to compare or match rows in the outer query.

+#### **Use Case:**

+This is useful when you need to filter data from the main table based on a condition that requires information from another table or set of rows.

+#### **Importance:**

+This type of subquery simplifies querying complex data conditions without needing to join multiple tables or write multiple queries manually.

 ## Subquery with ALL and ANY keywords